Provisional Patent Lookup: Everything You Need to Know

 You should use a provisional patent application to protect your invention or groundbreaking idea at its earliest point.
 Now that the U.S. is first to file, there is good reason to get your accurate disclosure on file as soon as possible.

 If you need help with a provisional patent lookup, or help completing and filing a provisional patent application, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.